Exterior wall paint is meant to endure several forces of nature because it is naturally exposed to them when painted on the exterior walls.

 Why should you avoid exterior paint for interiors?

 Volatile Organic Compounds (VOC), often referred to as paint fumes, is a major issue that you cannot ignore.
 While painting on exterior walls, this condition may not arise.
 However, you cannot say the same when exterior paint is applied to your interior wall.

 Paint fumes can seep in your room and remain for six months or more when exterior paint is applied inside your house.
-Paint fumes aren’t just bad for the environment but also dangerous to animals and human beings.
+Paint fumes are not just bad for the environment, but also dangerous to animals and human beings.

 VOC’s can result in “sick building syndrome”, which often results in symptoms like nausea, lightheadedness, headache, and so on.

 If you find these fumes unbearable, your best bet would be to call professionals and have your interior walls repainted with interior wall paint.
 As you can see, it is best to use exterior paint for painting on exterior walls.

 Essential steps to follow before repainting with interior wall paint

 You need to follow a few steps to ensure the safety of the residents of the house when you repaint your interiors.

 - Before you can repaint the house, try to get rid of the old paint as much as possible by sanding it down or scraping the surface.

 - You need to wash the surface and let it dry for some time.